 Boots & Shoes

 Leather boots were the most popularly worn shoe—narrow in the foot, ankle-length, high arches, and with laces up the front or buttons on the side, these were both stylish and practical.
-More fashionable shoes could be bought at department stores relatively affordably, but traditional cobblers offered a more practical shoe that women of the lower class opted for.
+More fashionable shoes could be bought at department stores that were relatively affordable, but traditional cobblers offered a more practical shoe that women of the lower class opted for.